certeu/morio/docs/blog/2024-08-08-v0.3.0/index.md

 details.

-With this release, we've also started working on our build pipelines, and from this release onwards, we will publish container images on the Docker registry for our releases.
+With this release, we've also started working on our build pipelines, and from this release onward, we will publish container images on the Docker registry for our releases.
 The first batch of images published in this release are: